 Andrew Natsios, one of the Bush School’s newest faculty members, brings a wealth of experience in public service to his teaching.
 During his long and distinguished career, Natsios has been a state legislator, military officer, NGO vice president, civil servant, diplomat, professor, and leader of one of the largest and most controversial public works projects.

-With almost two years of teaching under his belt in the Master’s Program in International Affairs (MPIA) at the Bush School of Government and Public Service at Texas A&M University, Assistant Professor William Norris’ influence on the program has begun to spread.
+With multiple years of teaching under his belt in the Master’s Program in International Affairs (MPIA) at the Bush School of Government and Public Service at Texas A&M University, Assistant Professor William Norris’ influence on the program has begun to spread.

 Dr. Ellie Heng Qu joined the Bush School as an assistant professor in the Master of Public Service and Administration (MSPA) program in the fall of 2016.